Virtual Insanity: Critical reception

-The song received favourable reviews from music critics.
+The song received favorable reviews from music critics.
 Scottish Aberdeen Press and Journal viewed it as "cool if lyrically trite".
-Justin Chadwick from Albumism said that the "midtempo, piano-driven groove" finds the singer "lamenting the proliferation of technology at the expense of human connection and preservation of our planet", as best evidenced in the chorus with lines such as, "Always seem to, be governed by this love we have / For useless, twisting, our new technology / Oh, now there is no sound—for we all live underground".
+Justin Chadwick from Albumism said that the "midtempo, piano-driven groove" finds the singer "lamenting the proliferation of technology at the expense of human connection and preservation of our planet", as best evidenced in the chorus with lines such as, "Always, seem to, be governed by this love we have / For useless, twisting, of our new technology / Oh, now there is no sound—for we all live underground".
 He added, "While the song itself reflected Jamiroquai's more mature and polished sound at the time, it was the accompanying video unveiled the following month that became the band's transformative, watershed moment."

-Larry Flick from Billboard described it as "wriggling" and "funk-fortified".
+Larry Flick from Billboard magazine described it as "wriggling" and "funk-fortified".
 In 2023, the magazine ranked "Virtual Insanity" number 68 in their list of "The 100 Best Pop Songs Never to Hit the Hot 100", writing, "An infectiously groovy bit of future-fearing Stevie Wonder pastiche from a British funk band — with one of the all-time great music videos, featuring singer Jay Kay getting down with his bad self on a magically-moving dancefloor while wearing a somewhat ridiculous, now-iconic furry hat."
 A reviewer from Liverpool Echo noted, "If you stop dancing, and listen to the lyrics, you see a whole new side to singer Jay Kay."
-Music Week gave it four out of five, adding, "From its simple piano opening onwards, this gorgeous, immaculately-recorded track doesn't put a note wrong.
+Music Week gave it a score of four out of five, adding, "From its simple piano opening onwards, this gorgeous, immaculately-recorded track doesn't put a note wrong.
 Further evidence that Jay Kay is maturing musically."
 Ted Kessler from NME named it a "bittersweet" gem and a "fine" single.
 Sam Taylor from The Observer remarked its "effortless swank".
 Aidin Viziri from Salon felt the singer "keeps the party alive with unbridled enthusiasm", "exploring the chaos of modern life".